-The financial report was authorised for issue, in accordance with a resolution of directors, on 28 September 2017.
-The directors have the power to amend and reissue the financial report.
+The financial statements were authorised for issue, in accordance with a resolution of directors, on 27 September 2018.
+The directors have the power to amend and reissue the financial statements.

 Note 2.
 Significant accounting policies

 The principal accounting policies adopted in the preparation of the financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.